BACK TO DIRECTIVES

 The Core Principle

-A disciplined system works anywhere.
+A disciplined system executes anywhere.

 Why This Fails for Most People